wp-plugins/tinypass/readme.txt

 = What is Tinypass? =

 Tinypass is a flexible, powerful, enterprise-grade tool for selling access to any kind of digital content.
-We enable publishers and content creators to charge in any amount, on their own sites, with pricing rules that they control.
+We enable publishers and content creators to charge any amount, on their own sites, with pricing rules that they control.

 = So it's like a paywall? =